mrvlasyuk/onederx_winner_bot/README.md

 ## What is it?
 This bot can help you to increase your volumes at Onederx Trading Challenge.
-More info about challenge: [https://trade.onederx.com/leaderboard](https://trade.onederx.com/leaderboard)
+More info about the challenge: [https://trade.onederx.com/leaderboard](https://trade.onederx.com/leaderboard)

-## How it works?
+## How does it works?
 Bot makes buy and sell trades in both directions.

 ## What is OnederX?